Personal Branding – The History

 Personal Branding – Personal Lessons

 Neglecting your personal brand can have some pretty adverse results.
-For me, my blog and network has always been an encouragement.
+For me, my blog and my network have always been an encouragement.
 It builds confidence.
 It builds character.
 When I have neglected my brand and the music has stopped…it can feel quite lonely.
-However that is life.
+However, that is life.
 That is a reality.
-They days are gone where someone starts and ends their career in the same location and company.
+The days are gone where someone starts and ends their career in the same location and company.
 Personal branding is personal security.
-It’s personal social capital.
+It's personal social capital.
 It facilitates connections that are truly lasting and beneficial.
 It allows you to rise above the clouds that happen in life and see the light.
 Time to make some noise.